Divergence/docs/controllers.md

 ```php
 static::$responseMode
 ```
-By default respondeMode is set to 'dwoo' which is the template engine of choice for Divergence.
-You may choose to change $respondeMode to 'json', 'jsonp', or simply 'return'.
+By default responseMode is set to 'dwoo' which is the template engine of choice for Divergence.
+You may choose to change $responseMode to 'json', 'jsonp', or simply 'return'.

 | ResponseMode | Description |
 | --- | --- |